 However, company content libraries are not static offerings.
 Companies buy, swap and extend broadcasting rights to certain programs and movies.
 In that light, the perceived value of any SVoD service becomes quite subjective.
 Libraries change – and so does what the viewers enjoy.

-New shows coming to Stan, Netflix and Foxtel Now this spring
+New shows coming to Stan, Netflix and Foxtel Now this Summer

 Netflix subscribers can watch content on almost any device.
 It is available on most modern smartphones and tablets.
 Same with modern browsers, gaming consoles, and Smart TVs.
 It’s clear that Netflix has had years of development to refine their streaming technologies.